How to Re-enter the US After Being Deported on an F1 Visa: A Comprehensive Guide

 4. Re-entry Process After Deportation

-- **Understanding your deportation order**: Know the specific terms and duration of your ban.
+- Review the specifics of your deportation order, including the duration and conditions of your ban.

 5. Waivers for Deportation